imimap/imimap21/README.md

 ## Develop locally

+Install mevn-cli globally, if not done yet
+`npm install -g mevn-cli`

 In the root folder run
 `mevn dockerize`

 Ctrl + C will stop the containers.

 Alternatively use
-`docker-compose -f docker-compose.yml -f docker-compose.local.yml up -d`

-In that case, shut down the containers with docker-compose down.
+`docker-compose -f docker-compose.yml -f docker-compose.local.yml up -d --build` In that case, shut down the containers with docker-compose down.

 Three docker containers with the following NAMES are created: